im. Alexisa de Tocqueville'a.

 design Hokito Strony Internetowe

-The lecture will be delivered as part of the series Tocquevillian Lectures: Philosophy, Society, and Law.
-The series aims at reasonable reflection on values and issues of the public concern, based on new, cutting-edge monographs.
+The talk will be delivered as part of the series Tocquevillian Lectures: Philosophy, Society, and Law.
+The series aims at reasonable reflection on values and issues of public concern, based on new, cutting-edge monographs.
 We invite authors whose work either generates new important questions, or answers the persistent ones in a fresh way.
 The lectures then reflect a wide range of scholarly perspectives and methodologies.
 Keeping a necessary distance from current politics, the organizers hope to trigger principled reflection on law in a broader philosophical and cultural context.